alabou/NMOS-MatroxOnly/README.md

 This repository describes the extended features of the NMOS Advanced Streaming Architecture developed by Matrox.

+# Reference Implementation

+The [NMOS-Reference](https://github.com/alabou/NMOS-Reference) GitHub project provides a comprehensive Python 3 implementation of an NMOS Node, an embedded NMOS Controller, and an extensive test suite.
+It implements most of the NMOS specifications and serves as the reference implementation of the Matrox NMOS Advanced Streaming Architecture.

 # Purpose and Key Features

 ## Purpose